 - On PC, the server list is shown as a column on the left side of your screen.

-- On mobile, you may need to select the three lines icon on the upper-left corner to access the server list.
+- On mobile, you may need to select the three-line icon in the upper-left corner to access the server list.

 - Based on your purpose: